lzpmpc005/HealthClinic/README.md

 ### Considerations:
 1. **The inventory monitoring module needs to run in the background to ensure periodic checks on inventory levels.**
 2. **Setting inventory threshold values should be based on actual business scenarios to ensure timely and accurate warnings.**

+# Contact

+If you have any questions and comments about this project ,please contact Karina and Vincent.